angular/angular/aio/content/guide/angular-package-format.md

 Most Angular packages should not depend on top-level side effects, and thus should include this declaration.

-### Secondary `package.json`s

-In addition to the top-level `package.json`, secondary entrypoints have a corresponding directory with its own `package.json`.
-For example, in `@angular/core` the `@angular/core/testing` entrypoint is represented by `testing/package.json`.

-This secondary `package.json` is required for legacy resolvers which do not support `"exports"`.
-We expect these files to be removed in a future version of the Angular Package Format, once support for `"exports"` is consistent across the ecosystem.

 ## Entrypoints and Code Splitting

 Packages in the Angular Package Format contain one primary entrypoint and zero or more secondary entrypoints \(for example, `@angular/common/http`\).